thecapedcrusaderr/IIT-Delhi-COL774-Machine-Learning/README.md

 # IIT-Delhi-COL774-Machine-Learning
-It contains all the different machine learning algorithms implemented from scratch.
+It contains code of different machine learning algorithms implemented from scratch.

 Assignment 1 has implementation of algorithms like Linear Regression, Logistic Regression, Stochastic Gradient Descent and Gaussian Discriminant Analysis.